Vietnam.vn - Nền tảng quảng bá Việt Nam

 Excerpt from "Miss Luu's Life" - Minh Vuong stars with Bach Tuyet, Thanh Tuan, Phuong Loan.
 Video: Mai Nhat

-The excerpt from Ms. Luu's Life (Tran Huu Trang) is also one of the highlights of the show, taking up the longest time in the show.
+The excerpt from Ms. Luu's Life (Tran Huu Trang) is also one of the highlights of the show, occupying the longest duration.
 Minh Vuong plays Vo Minh Luan, the long-lost son of Ms. Luu (Bach Tuyet).
 In the scene where the character meets his father - Mr. Hai Thanh (Thanh Tuan), knowing that his father has suffered injustice in prison for many years, Vo Minh Luan hugs him tightly and sings: "Dad, dad, why is it so sudden like a dream...".
-Acting with Bach Tuyet, Minh Vuong portrays the innocence and simplicity of a poor boy, along with the pain when he witnesses his father hating his mother because of misunderstandings that are difficult to explain.
+Acting with Bach Tuyet, Minh Vuong portrays the innocence and simplicity of the poor boy, along with the pain when he witnesses his father hating his mother because of misunderstandings that are difficult to explain.

-Gia Bao - the show's organizer - said that initially, Doi Co Luu was not in the performance plan, because Minh Vuong was afraid that his old age would make it difficult for him to transform into a young man in his twenties.
-However, audiences from many places texted him, asking to add excerpts because this was Minh Vuong's memorable role over the past 40 years, when he toured with the 284 Cai Luong troupe in the early 1980s.
+Gia Bao - the show's organizer - said that initially, Doi Co Luu was not in the performance plan, because Minh Vuong was afraid of his old age, making it difficult to transform into a young man in his twenties.
+However, audiences from many places texted him, asking to add excerpts because this was Minh Vuong's memorable role for the past 40 years, when he toured with the 284 Cai Luong troupe in the early 1980s.

 Minh Vuong in the Khoi Nguyen vọng cổ performance.
 Photo: Mai Nhat

 More than 1,000 spectators filled the Ben Thanh Theater, staying after midnight to cheer Minh Vuong on until the final performance.
-When the show ended, many fans surrounded Minh Vuong, taking souvenir photos with him.
+When the show ended, a large number of fans surrounded Minh Vuong, taking souvenir photos with him.
 Gia Bao said the show was a rare cai luong night that "sold out" tickets when it was first announced late last year.

 According to the organizers, in addition to audiences from Ho Chi Minh City and the West, hundreds of fans from the US, Europe, Korea, and Japan returned to Vietnam to watch, reserving seats months in advance.
-Sitting in a row of seats close to the stage, audience member Bich Thuy (42 years old) said she was going with her 90-year-old grandmother, buying a pair of tickets a month in advance for four million VND.
-Thuy's grandmother lives in Binh Dinh, and when she heard Minh Vuong was doing a show, she was determined to go see it, because "this was probably the first and last time she would see him sing".
+Sitting in a row close to the stage, audience member Bich Thuy (42 years old) said she was going with her 90-year-old grandmother, buying a pair of tickets a month in advance for four million VND.
+Thuy's grandmother in Binh Dinh heard that Minh Vuong was doing a show so she was determined to go see it, because "this was probably the first and last time she would see him sing."

-"After watching, I understood how Minh Vuong and other cai luong artists of the golden age such as Bach Tuyet, Le Thuy, and Ngoc Giau have maintained their reputation for so long.
+"After watching, I understood that Minh Vuong and other cai luong artists from the golden age such as Bach Tuyet, Le Thuy, and Ngoc Giau have maintained their reputation for so long.
 Just by raising their voices, they are completely different from the rest," said audience member Bich Thuy.

 Minh Vuong and the audience took souvenir photos at the end of the live show.
 Photo: Mai Nhat